 Diffuse esophageal spasm differs from hypercontracting esophagus ("nutcracker esophagus").

 DOS is an unusual cause of non-cardiac chest pain (2%) or dysphagia (4%).
 It occurs most commonly in patients >50 years old but can occur at any age.

 Chest pain and dysphagia are the primary complaints, but severity and occurrence are highly variable.
 Regurgitation may also be a feature (but less common than in achalasia) 5.

-Aetiology is unknown but may be related to loss of inhibitory neurones in the distal oesophagus.
+Etiology is unknown but may be related to loss of inhibitory neurones in the distal esophagus.

 - only 60% of barium swallows will be abnormal

-- <5% will show "corkscrew oesophagus" or "rosary bead oesophagus" where normal peristalsis is interrupted by many tertiary (non-propulsive) contractions occurring in the distal oesophagus
+- <5% will show "corkscrew esophagus" or "rosary bead esophagus" where normal peristalsis is interrupted by many tertiary (non-propulsive) contractions occurring in the distal esophagus

 - nonperistaltic contractions, pushing contrast in two directions, can be seen (sometimes the only feature) 5

 - sacculations and pseudodiverticula may be seen 5

 - 1. Chaudry MA, Thrumurthy SG, Mughal M. Gastric and Oesophageal Surgery (Oxford Specialist Handbooks in Surgery).
 Oxford University Press.
 ISBN:0199663203.
 Read it at Google Books - Find it at Amazon